Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 This script displays all lines in the /etc/passwd file that contain the pattern "root", along with the three lines that follow each match.
 ##17
 This script displays all lines in the /etc/passwd file that do not contain the pattern "bin".
+##18
+This script displays all lines of the /etc/ssh/sshd_config file that start with a letter, including both uppercase and lowercase letters.